colbad2/LaunchList/README.md

 Things that need to happen for a good app

 ### Core Data/JSON
-- load all JSON files into db when db is empty for that entity type
 - prefilled Core Data default data store
 - some duplicate Pads/ unknown pads with no info/ lat lons with extra zeros (west texas)/pas with no launches, no countries
 ### API loading